-Getting started in counseling at MSU is easy!
-The first counseling session - called an Intake - consists of exploring the reasons why a student is seeking counseling, relevant personal history and the development of the student's goals for counseling.
-To schedule an intake, students may call the Counseling Center at 417-836-5116.
+Getting started with our services at MSU is easy!
+The first session - called an initial consultation - consists of exploring the reasons why a student is seeking our services, relevant personal history and the development of the student's goals.
+To schedule an initial consultation, students may call the Counseling Center at 417-836-5116 or email us at CounselingCenter@MissouriState.edu.

 You have the right to: